FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#main'));
 ```
- Remember the structure we detailed earlier:

- //add the graphic here

-React client <-> Express server <-> FusionAuth
-(mostly UI)      (our code)         (pre-made auth)

-We’ll use this principle and add in another Route to our Express application to start the login process and *redirect the browser over to FusionAuth*.
+During the login process, we add a route to our Express server that *redirects the browser over to FusionAuth*.
 We do this on the server side, because the communication between our server and FusionAuth is over a trusted network, not over the open web.
 This is a very important component of building secure login experiences.

 We’ll add our new login route to handle this: